Office Administration

 OFC 255 : Executive Office Procedures

 Students become familiar with the various duties and responsibilities of an administrative assistant.
 Emphasis is placed on developing critical thinking skills, interpersonal skills, time management, problem solving, organizational skills, and communication.
 Students are given an overview of the duties within an office, including scheduling appointments, handling mail, telephone etiquette, corresponding with email, and making travel arrangements.
-Students use Microsoft Outlook and prepare to take the Micorsoft Office Outlook certification exam.
-Prerequisite: OFC 113 and OFC 117 with a grade of C or better or permission of the department chair.
 Three lecture hours per week.
-Instructional Support Fee applies.
+Instructional Support Fee may apply.

 Credits